 Do Online Library Science Programs Require the GRE?

-The GRE requirement is going to vary from school to school.
+The GRE requirement varies from school to school.
 Some schools are phasing out this requirement, opting instead to look at a student’s application essay and transcripts.
 To know if you need to take the GRE to apply to an MLIS program, contact the school you are considering directly.